-- a) Identification of a black box nonlinear model by the GMDH (Group Method of Data Handling) Method; this will provide information on the relative influence of the state variables and thus an estimation of the model order and structure. - b) Identification of model structure by stability analysis and modeling in state space.

-- c) Estimation of model parameters; definition of an ecologically valid objective function and the weights to be used--a corollary of this research might be the verification\ of a model. - d) Other identification methods. - e) Coordination of research so that the results are ecologically valid; also comparison of results of many methods on one set of data can produce insight on the system and help other researchers in model development. - f) These techniques can also be used in model verification and thus the group can contribute in standardization of methods for model verification and validation.
+- Identification of a black box nonlinear model by the GMDH (Group Method of Data Handling); this will provide information on the relative influence of the state variables and thus an estimation of the model order and structure. - Identification of model structure by stability analysis and modeling in state space. - Estimation of model parameters; definition of an ecologically valid objective function and the weights to be used--a corollary of this research might be the verification of a model in the sense of a set of tests made to establish that the developed model works as expected. - Other identification methods. - Coordination of research so that the results are ecologically valid; comparison of results of many methods on one set of data can produce insight on the system and help other researchers in model development. - These techniques can also be used in model verification and thus the group can contribute to the standardization of methods for model verification and validation.